The supportive environment nurtures and encourages students to fulfil their own potential and begin a long and successful working life.Becky

 Psychology seeks to understand thoughts, emotions and behaviour through scientific study.
 Explore this fascinating subject on a course that has employability embedded within it from start to finish.

 You’ll gain insight into the practical application of psychology and build a broad range of academic, personal and careers skills.
-Our degree is accredited by the British Psychological Society (BPS) ensuring quality, while our single honours and major routes give you opportunity to gain the BPS Graduate Basis for Chartered Membership, the first step towards becoming a Chartered Psychologist.
+Our degree is accredited by the British Psychological Society (BPS), ensuring quality, and giving you the opportunity to gain the BPS Graduate Basis for Chartered Membership, the first step towards becoming a Chartered Psychologist.

-Your degree is a great springboard into a career in the caring professions, education, business and management, or other people-focused occupations.
+Your Christ Church Psychology degree is a great springboard into a career in the caring professions, education, business and management, or other people-focused occupations.

 If you are fascinated by looking at the ways people think, act, react, and interact, then our Psychology course is a great option for you.